Policy: Investment due diligence

 Review of the investment managers’ monthly reports and attestations as well as the managers’ IMA compliance.

-- In addition, regular, on-site due diligence evaluations are conducted with both domestic and international investment managers at their primary place of business annually.
-Evaluations may be necessary on a more frequent basis if there have been significant personnel changes, deterioration of investment returns or to the extent there are unresolved issues relating to a manager.
-The requirement of regular, on-site due diligence with private equity and limited liability partnership managers may be met, in some circumstances, by attendance to annual business or annual client meetings sponsored by the business entity in which the University has invested.
+- In addition, on-site due diligence evaluations are conducted with both domestic and international investment managers at their primary place of business when practical.
+Virtual evaluations are conducted quarterly andmay be necessary on a more frequent basis if there have been significant personnel changes, deterioration of investment returns or to the extent there are unresolved issues relating to a manager.
+The requirement of regular, on-site due diligence with private equity and limited liability partnership managers is met through virtual quarterly meetings, in some circumstances, by attendance to annual business or annual client meetings sponsored by the business entity in which the University has invested.

 - Interview individuals who directly manage the University’s account;